-Teams may choose to record their season with either handwritten or electronic documents.
+Teams may record their season with either handwritten or electronic documents.
 There is no distinction made between handwritten and electronic engineering notebooks during judging; each format is equally acceptable.

-- Electronic: Teams may choose to use electronic programs to create their engineering notebook. - Handwritten: Teams can choose to add handwritten text, drawings or cad drawings, but recognize that the team may need to scan (or take a picture) of each page.
+- a) Electronic: Teams may use electronic programs to create their engineering notebook. - b) Handwritten: Teams may add handwritten text, drawings, or cad drawings, but recognize that the Team may need to scan (or take a picture) of each page.